-About 50 million people use the professional networking site LinkedIn to search for jobs each week, according to its 2021 data.
-And worldwide, six people are hired per day from it.
+About 65 million people use the professional networking site LinkedIn to search for jobs each week, according to its 2024 data.
+And worldwide, six people are hired every minute from it.
 Clearly, it’s a popular place for job seekers and recruiters.

 If you are job hunting, or simply want to get your brand out there, a LinkedIn profile can be a valuable step.
 Follow these LinkedIn profile tips to increase your impact.